EchoMAV/donington_docs/docs/hardware.md

 The Donington system uses the EchoMAV [EchoPilot AI](https://echomav.com/product/echopilot-ai/) combined with a customized carrier board.

-To fill in gaps not covered in this documentaiton, please cross reference the [EchoPilot AI Documentation](https://echomav.github.io/docs/latest/echopilot_ai/).
+To fill in gaps not covered in this documentation, please cross reference the [EchoPilot AI Documentation](https://echomav.github.io/docs/latest/echopilot_ai/).

 The flow chart below shows the overall hardware architecture.
 The custom carrier board described below mates to the EchoPilotAI's board to board connectors, and provided Donington-specific functionality.
-Specifially, the Donington carrier board provides two Septentrio GNSS units, a RS-422 level shifter for an external INS system, two FTDI serial converters, power subsystems and connectors not found on EchoMAV's standard commercial carrier board.
-The system also includes a ruggideized aluminum enclosure, passive heat dissipation, IP67-design, and industrial M12 connectors.
+Specifically, the Donington carrier board provides two Septentrio GNSS units, a RS-422 level shifter for an external INS system, two FTDI serial converters, power subsystems and connectors not found on EchoMAV's standard commercial carrier board.
+The system also includes a ruggedize aluminum enclosure, passive heat dissipation, IP67-design, and industrial M12 connectors.

 ![Flow Chart](assets/flow_chart.png)